sobolevn/sobolevn.github.io/_posts/2019-08-25-typechecking-django-and-drf.md

 it will allow writing type-safe and declarative business logic wrapped into typed framework interfaces.
 And to decrease the number of errors in the layer between these two.

+Optional gradual static typing also allows you to start fast and add types only when your API is stabilized or go with types-driven development from the very start.

 However, `django-stubs` and `djangorestframework-stubs` are new projects.
 There are still a lot of bugs, planned features, missing type specs.